 This course will cover a great deal of material, and the exams will be comprehensive both in the scope of material covered and in the ways in which you will be asked to demonstrate how well you have learned the material.
-Many of you may find this somewhat difficult, as cramming and memorizing from lecture handouts just before an exam tends not to result in good exam scores.
-You will want to develop good study habits.
+Cramming and memorizing from lecture handouts just before an exam tends not to result in good exam scores so you will want to develop good study habits.
 Among these are coming to class prepared, and taking good notes.
 Study often; it is best to review material at least weekly, and to rewrite your notes.
 Ask questions in class.
 Use the textbook to help fill in gaps in your understanding.
 Self-test frequently and seek help from me early.